 Regular gynecological visits are a cornerstone of preventive health care for women.
 Early detection and treatment of many gyn conditions can minimize their long-term consequences.
-Yearly breast and internal pelvic exams are recommended for all women after the age of 18, and a consultation should be scheduled sooner if sexual activity is being considered.
+EVEN THOUGH pap smears are no longer recommended for everyone every year, yearly breast and internal pelvic exams are recommended for all women after the age of 18.
+Consultation should be scheduled for younger patients if sexual activity is being considered or they are having gyn problems.

 It is appropriate for adolescents to begin to build a patient-physician relationship with a gynecologist when they are 13-15 years old.
 The first visit is intended to establish a rapport with someone who, over time, may become a trusted source of women’s health care information.
 An internal pelvic exam is not typically performed.
 Once a young woman feels comfortable enough, an abbreviated exam including a breast exam, abdominal exam and visual inspection of the external genital area will be done.